 Candidates need to be prepared to take one of PEBC’s multiple-choice computer-based testing (CBT) examinations using remote proctoring rather than on-site at a test centre.
-PEBC introduced remote proctoring during the global pandemic to allow candidates to test safely and within the timeline they planned.
-As the pandemic persists, test centre seats will continue to be limited and subject to cancellation at any time leading up to the exam.
+PEBC introduced remote proctoring to allow more scheduling flexibility for candidates.
+Test centre capacity may not always be sufficient, or seat cancellations may be required due to other circumstances.
+Remote proctoring will increase the opportunity to complete an exam in the desired timeframe.
 PEBC strongly encourages all candidates to prepare the requirements to take the exam using remote proctoring.
 Remote proctoring may be the only option to test.

-If you are unable to schedule in a test centre, or your test centre appointment is cancelled due to public health restrictions, and you decide not to test using remote proctoring, your application and fee will not be moved to the next session.
+If you are unable to schedule in a test centre, or your test centre appointment is cancelled for any reason, and you decide not to test using remote proctoring, your application and fee will not be moved to the next session.
 You will need to withdraw from your upcoming exam and reapply for a future exam.
 Standard PEBC Refund Policies will apply.

 It is understandable that candidates may be unsure about remote proctoring as many of PEBC’s candidates have not taken an exam using remote proctoring before, though PEBC and many other high stakes examining bodies are using it successfully.
 You should keep a few things in mind as you consider taking your exam using remote proctoring: